The Iron Lady and the Stress Arch

 The stress arch appears inevitable, but leaders can influence its shape.
 Three principles emerge from studying those who managed graceful rather than catastrophic transitions.

-Keep dissenting voices inside the tent.
+Second, keep dissenting voices inside the tent.
 Actively seek contrary perspectives before they walk away frustrated.
-Create formal mechanisms - rotating advisory roles, structured feedback sessions, devil's advocate positions - that channel disagreement productively.
-Critics cost less as employees than as external activists or replacement sycophants.
+Create formal mechanisms that channel disagreement productively, but do this discretely, maintaining your authority in public whilst creating private channels for honest challenge.
+Critics cost less as employees than as external activists.

 The Longer View